-ACTION FUTHER INFO/DETAILS ACTIONED? (tick/cross a appropriate) 5 GOL .D 34.
+ACTION FUTHER INFO/DETAILS ACTIONED? (tick/cross as appropriate) GOL .D 34.
 Remain in the Control Centre to manage the incident (unless otherwise determined) 35.
 Consider the involvement of other Teams, Services or Organisations who may be required to support the management of the incident in terms of providing additional resource, advice and guidance Services may be approached to assist 36.
 Brief incident controllers & other key officials on investigations, i.e. Emergency services, etc 37.
 Assess the key priorities for the remainder of the working day and take relevant action.
 Business Continuity Strategies are documented in Section 6 38.
 Liaise with REAch2 and LA on legal issues and passing of information to trade unions if required 39.
 Work with REAch2 and LA team and Bronze (Communications) on the content of media briefings & undertake media briefings if required 40.
-Ensure Governors are kept informed as appropriate to the circumstances of the incident incident, and all governors then updated of the incident, at least every four hours.
+Ensure Governors are kept informed as appropriate to the circumstances of the incident